 Notable Recent Drug Recalls and Device Warnings

 Below is a summary of some drugs and devices that have led to lawsuits due to alleged dangers:

 Baby powder – Natural talc is often found with asbestos, a natural mineral and a known carcinogen.
 Several women have sued due to contracting reproductive cancers due to decades of use of baby powder.

 Pelvic meshes – Mesh surgeries are receiving world-wide scrutiny due to the damage the procedure can cause.
 People have complained of infections and intense pain caused by these meshes.

-Power morcellators – While a promising replacement for traditional and invasive uterine fibroid surgery, it was found that these devices can spread hidden cancers widely around the abdominal cavity.
+Power morcellators – These devices promised a replacement for traditional and invasive uterine fibroid surgery.
+However, these devices were found to spread hidden cancer cells and carcinogens throughout the abdominal cavity.

 Eliquis and similar blood thinners – These were meant as a replacement for the drug warfarin (coumadin), which requires regular blood testing and dietary changes to remain effective.
 However, these drugs have no antidotes in the case of uncontrolled bleeding and several deaths have resulted.